 First Sensor AG prepares its consolidated financial statements in accordance with IFRS guidelines.
 First Sensor AG prepares its annual financial statements in accordance with the regulations of the Handelsgesetzbuch (HGB – German Commercial Code).
 Consolidated and annual financial statements are prepared by the Executive Board and audited by the auditor.
 The Supervisory Board adopts the annual financial reports and approves the consolidated financial statements.
 Throughout the entire auditing process, the Supervisory Board works closely together with the Executive Board and the auditor.
 The Chairman of the Supervisory Board is directly informed by the auditor on all matters and events, which arise during the auditing process, that are important for the work of the Supervisory Board.

-After the Executive Board resolution to achieve an 18% proportion of women at the two management levels below the Executive Board expired on June 30, 2017, the company's Executive Board adopted a new target as per section 76 (4) of the German Stock Corporation Act (AktG).
-The proportion of women at the two management levels below the Executive Board is expected to have reached 20% by June 30, 2022.
-As at December 31, 2017, 19 employees were in this category, including 3 women.
-This corresponds to a proportion of 15.8%, meaning that the target was not met in 2017.
+The Executive Board of the company has determined a target for the proportion of woman at the two management levels below the Executive Board, as per section 76 (4) of the German Stock Corporation Act (AktG).
+The proportion of woman at the two management levels below the Executive Board is expected to reach 20% by June 30, 2022.
+As of December 31, 2018, 20 employees were in this category, including 4 women.
+This corresponds to a proportion of 20%, meaning that the target was not met in fiscal year 2018.

-Following the expiry of the existing Supervisory Board resolution of June 30, 2017 on the establishment of targets for the proportion of women on the Executive Board and on the Supervisory Board in accordance with section 111 (5) AktG, the Supervisory Board adopted a new target in line with the statutory requirements.
-A 0% proportion of women for the Executive Board and the Supervisory Board of First Sensor AG is expected to be achieved by June 30, 2019.
-This target was met in fiscal year 2017.
+The Supervisory Board of the company has determined a target for the proportion of woman within the Executive Board and the Supervisory Board in accordance with section 111 (5) Akt.
+Until June 30, 2019, the proportion of women on both the Executive Board and the Supervisory Board of First Sensor AG is expected to reach 0%.
+This target was met in fiscal year 2018.

 Diversity is increasingly important for an international company like First Sensor.
 The company considers diversity and equality of opportunity as important principles of our working environment and have also stipulated them in our Code of Conduct: “First Sensor does not tolerate any discrimination or harassment in the working environment, whether for reasons of age, handicap, origin, gender, political opinions, trade union activities, ideology, race, religion or sexual orientation.
 We do not tolerate any discrimination on the basis of these characteristics, no sexual harassment or other personal attacks on individuals.
 These principles apply not only for internal cooperation but also in respect to behavior in respect to third parties.
 We make decisions in respect to staff, suppliers, customers, business partners, etc. only on the basis of appropriate considerations, never for other extraneous motives such as discrimination or compulsion.”